 Tygon type tubing was used to protect the wires fed through the holes

 in fiberglass below the charger.
-On the far left is a cigarette lighter
+On the far left is a USB

 ![]() |